-How to Cut Mortise and Tenon JoineryWoodworking experts Gary Rogowski, Garrett Hack, Roland Johnson, and others share their tips for success in this roundup of videos and articles from the Fine Woodworking archives
+How to Cut Mortise and Tenon JoineryWoodworking experts Gary Rogowski, Garrett Hack, Roland Johnson, and others share their tips for success in this roundup of videos and articles from the Fine Woodworking archives.

-Here, you’ll find an unparalleled depth of content on how to lay out, cut, and fit mortise-and-tenon joints like a master.
-We have more than 100 articles, videos, and tool reviews about mortise-and-tenon joinery and tools.
-To help you get started, we’ve selected 11 thorough and informative videos and articles from the Fine Woodworking archives, featuring leading woodworkers.
+Here at Fine Woodworking, you’ll find an unparalleled depth of content on how to lay out, cut, and fit mortise-and-tenon joints like a master.
+We have more than 100 articles, videos, and tool reviews about mortise-and-tenon joinery and tools in our archives.
+To help you get started, we’ve selected 10 thorough and informative videos and articles, featuring leading woodworkers.

 Synopsis: Using a plunge router, tablesaw, edge guide, and shopmade jig, Jeff Miller makes mortise-and-tenon joints that fit right every time.
 Here, he shares his technique and his plans for a simple jig that ensures well-cut mortises, then his tips for cutting and fine-tuning tenons for a perfect fit.

 Synopsis: A video companion to the article above, showing a tried and true method for making mortises with a plunge router.
 A sturdy jig, used with a plunge router and edge guide, ensures well-cut mortises and better mortise and tenon joints.

 Synopsis: Learn how to build a versatile jig to cut mortises in three ways using a router.
 Michael Fortune first created this ingenious jig to make clean and accurate mortises in curved pieces.
 He soon discovered that the jig works just as well in straight pieces and is flexible enough to use for end-grain mortising, such as for slip tenons.
 Fortune shares detailed information on building and using the jig.
 The article includes a project plan as well.